 A4: Career Foundation Fellowships should have a duration of up to 3 years.
 No-cost extensions for funded awards will not be guaranteed.
 If they are deemed necessary, they will be strictly limited.
 Costed extensions due to incomplete work will not be considered in the vast majority of circumstances.
-Please refer to the Terms & Conditions for this scheme on our website for further details.
+Please refer to the Terms & Conditions and No-cost Extension Policy for this scheme on our website for further details.